othomantegazza/crossr/README.md

 in order to install *crossr* from Github you'll need to have the *devtools* package installed in R.

-To install *devtools* from CRAN and load it, type:
+To install *devtools* from CRAN, type:

 ```r
 install.packages("devtools")